ComputationalBiomedicineGroup/NovumRNA/README.md

 * ID: Sample name, this ID will be used as output name
 * Read1: forward read (FASTQ or gzipped FASTQ)
 * Read2: reverse read (FASTQ or gzipped FASTQ, if left empty, single-end mode is used)
-* HLA_types: A file containing already known HLA class I alleles, separated by commas, in this format: HLA-A*01:01,HLA-C*05:25 (see “Valid_HLAI_alleles.txt” in the bin/).
+* HLA_types: A file containing already known HLA class I alleles, separated by commas, in this format: HLA-A*01:01,HLA-C*05:25 (see “Valid_HLAI_alleles.txt” in the repo bin).
 If left empty, OptiType is run to predict the HLA class I alleles.
-* HLA_types_II: A file containing already known HLA class II alleles, separated by commas, in this format: DPA1*01:03-DPB1*69:01,DRB1*15:13 (see “Valid_HLAII_alleles.txt” in the bin/).
+* HLA_types_II: A file containing already known HLA class II alleles, separated by commas, in this format: DPA1*01:03-DPB1*69:01,DRB1*15:13 (see “Valid_HLAII_alleles.txt” in the repo bin).
 If left empty, HLA-HD (if installed, like mentioned before) is run to predict the HLA class II alleles.

 Every samplesheet needs to have these headers with these exact names.

-Here is how the samplesheet containing the testing data looks.
+Here is how the samplesheet containing the testing data looks like:

 ```
 ID,Read1,Read2,HLA_types,HLA_types_II
 AK11_CRC01,AK11_CRC01_R1_combined_clean_rmdup.fastq,AK11_CRC01_R2_combined_clean_rmdup.fastq,,HLA_class_II_default_alleles.txt
 ```
-As you can see, the column HLA_types can just be left empty.
+As you can see, the column HLA_types can just be left empty, OptiType will run.
+For your test run, please specify the full path to these samples, all present in the resource bundle.

 ## Your first NovumRNA run

-Run the pipeline from the command line like the following:
+After you’ve set everything up in the config file and specified the paths in your own samplesheet, or the test samplesheet, run the pipeline from the command line like the following:

 ```
 nextflow run path/to/repo/novumRNA.nf -profile cluster,singularity -w /path/to/work/  -c /path/to/repo/novumRNA.config -entry analysis